sassoftware/sas-studio-custom-steps/DQ - Cluster Analysis/README.md

    | --- |
    | ![](img/CA-output-02.jpg) |

-   There is a column for each rule added to the output.
-E.g. if you have three rule you will see columns R1, R2, R3 for the three rules respectively.
-The columns indicate for each record if a cluster rule was triggered (1) or not (0).
-In the screenshot above for record 1 (ID 4) all cluster rules were triggered for the record to join the cluster 1.
-For record 4 (ID 8074) only rule three got triggered to join cluster 2.
+   There is a column for each rule added to the output. ,br> E.g. if you have three rules you will see columns **R1, R2, R3** for the three rules respectively. <br>
+   The columns indicate for each record if a cluster rule was triggered **(1)** or not **(0)**. <br>
+   In the screenshot above for record 1 (ID 4) all cluster rules were triggered for the record to join cluster 1 (CID 1).
+For record 4 (ID 8074) only rule three got triggered to join cluster 2 (CID 2).<br>
-   When analysing the clusters, one can assmue the more rule were triggered for a record to join a cluster the more confident one can be in the match.
+   When analysing clusters, one can assmue the more rules were triggered for a record to join a cluster the more confident one can be in the match result.
    </details>